yera111/asbolsyn2/memory-bank/architecture.md

    - Weekly conversion rates to identify funnel bottlenecks
    - Aggregated statistics on users, vendors, meals, and orders
    - Gross Merchandise Value (GMV) calculation
+   - Consistent definition of "active meals" that matches the browse view (is_active=True, quantity>0, pickup_end_time in the future)
+   - Proper timezone handling ensures metrics are calculated for the correct time periods

 6. **Strategic Metrics Alignment**
    The metrics system is designed to answer key business questions from the [Game Design Document](game-design-document.md):